TBJZL

-Tobit John Brown (born 8 April 1993), known professionally as TBJZL, is an English YouTuber, streamer, and influencer.
+Tobit John "Tobi" Brown (born 8 April 1993), known professionally as TBJZL (/'toʊb.'jɪ.zəl/ TOHB-JIH-zəl, "Tobjizzle"), (Note: Brown was also previously known by the alias Tobi Lerone, a play on the chocolate brand, Toblerone.) is an English YouTuber, streamer, and influencer.
 He is a member and co-founder of the British YouTube group the Sidemen.
 He is the co-owner of XIX Vodka, Sidemen Clothing, restaurant chain Sides, and cereal brand Best Breakfasts.

 In 2019, Brown was listed as the 38th most influential online creator in the United Kingdom by The Sunday Times.
 As of January 2025, his main YouTube channel had over 5.01 million subscribers and 567 million video views.
-Brown has also released music mononymously, and in 2020, he released his debut single "Destined for Greatness", which peaked at number 31 on the UK Singles Chart and number 33 on the Irish Singles Chart.
+Brown has also released music mononymously, and in 2020, he released his debut single "Destined for Greatness", which peaked at number 30 on the UK Singles Chart and number 33 on the Irish Singles Chart.

 Early life

 Tobit John Brown was born on 8 April 1993 in Hackney, an area of London, to a working-class family of Nigerian heritage.
 He attended St. Dominic's Catholic Primary School from 1997 until 2004, and then attended Bexley Grammar School, where he met future fellow Sidemen member Josh Bradley.
 Brown later completed an honours degree in computing at Coventry University.